kingsley-ijomah/museo_lyrics/README.md

 # This is a full CRUD application using Ruby on Rails.

-Museo-Lyrics allows users to search and contribute lyrics to our collection of songs.
+Museo-Lyrics allows users to search and contribute lyrics to our collection of user submitted songs.

 Trello: https://trello.com/b/ulwD3wxT/museo-lyrics